OutSystems/docs-support/src/error/mabs/mabs-gen-40017.md

 ## Recommended action

-Check the build logs on Service Center to identify the affected custom plugin and replace “compile” dependencies in Gradle files with “implementation” or “api”.
+Check the build logs on Service Center to identify the affected custom plugin and replace `compile` dependencies in Gradle files with `implementation` or `api`.

 Learn more about generating mobile apps and how to get the build logs [here](https://success.outsystems.com/Documentation/11/Delivering_Mobile_Apps/Generate_and_Distribute_Your_Mobile_App#download-mobile-app-build-logs).